 Like a seashell glimmering on Bridlington beach, Down to the Silver Sea is a little gem from an English summer.
 This pearlescent, summer compilation is from the gloriously confusing mind of Ian Hodgson (Moon Wiring Club).
 I’ve contributed three tracks to the album which also features sounds from Jon Brooks, Time Attendant, Knö, Howling Moss (seaside cousin of Pye Corner Audio), Moon Wiring Club and The Original Uptown Sycophants.

-Down to the Silver Sea is out now on vinyl – and fans of Hodgson’s exuberant, surreal Deco artwork aren’t going to be disappointed with this release.
+Down to the Silver Sea is out now on vinyl – complete with Hodgson’s exuberant and surreal Deco artwork (some of which is shown here).

 Hear a couple of my tracks from the album:

 Top of page: promo video from Moon Wiring Club.